На сайте используются cookie файлы

 This site has age restrictions!Я подтверждаю, что мне, увы, уже давно исполнилось 18 лет

 Nina Basset, FIH Hotelier, Mentor, Co-Founding Trustee and Chair of the Gérard Basset Foundation, Co-Founder and Vice President of the UK Sommelier Academy, kindly agreed to share her experience in the hospitality and wine industries.
-In her interview with Oleksandra Hryhorieva, Project Lead of the Wine Travel Awards, where Nina became a judge, she also talked about activities and projects of the Foundation.
+In her interview with Oleksandra Hryhorieva, Drinks+ Editor and Project Lead of the Wine Travel Awards, where Nina became a judge, she also talked about activities and projects of the Foundation.
 This is a longread that may give you some insights and incentives to act.

 Dear Nina, on behalf of the whole WTA team, I would like to express our gratitude for joining the pool of judges of the WTA second edition.
 We perceive this as a kind of feat for the sake of our project because we know what an incredible workload you have.
 And the first question will relate to the order of job titles you mentioned in your bio.
 Why did you not choose “Co-Founding Trustee” or “Chair” of famous and solid organisations but rather “seasoned hotelier” to put in the first place in your resume?